 Land Use Advisory Service

-The ACU have launched a new service aimed at helping its clubs with any problems they may encounter concerning issues about land usage.
+The ACU has launched a new service aimed at helping its clubs with any problems they may encounter concerning issues about land usage.

 Planning, conservation, rights of way, open access, noise are all potential problems which can affect and frequently have affected clubs staging off-road motorcycle sport at local or even national level, so the Land Use Advice Service (LUAS) has been set up to help find satisfactory resolutions.